Turbonilla juani: Description

 shoulder, anterior to which they become enfeebled.
 The intercostal spaces are shallow, about 2| times as wide as the ribs.
 They are marked by closely spaced microscopic spiral striations only.
 Immediately behind the aperture on the last turn, the ribs become obsolete.
 The suture is moderately impressed.
 The periphery of the body whorl is rounded.
 The base of the shell is prolonged.
 It is marked by the continuation of the axial ribs, which become evanescent before reaching the middle.
 The aperture is narrowly oval.
 The posterior angle is acute;.
 The outer lip is thick within.
 It is provided with three lamellar denticles on the inner surface.
 The inner lip is short, strong decidedly revolute continuing posteriorly into the very strong parietal callus, which becomes disjunct from the preceding whorl at the outer edge, which renders the peritreme complete.
 The inner lip is provided with a strong oblique fold at its insertion, while the parietal wall bears a short fold about halfway between this and the posterior angle of the aperture.
 This fold on the parietal wall is characteristic for this species.

 Distribution

-The type specimen was found in the Pacific Ocean off Magdalena Bay, Baja California.
+The type specimen was found in the Pacific Ocean off Magdalena Bay, Baja California Sur.